 The countertop appliance could also be a great option if you have limited oven space and want to have a backup for busy cooking days or holiday occasions.
 This way, you can finish off your cakes, pies, and cookies while you’ve got your meat working in a separate appliance.

-If you’re wanting an appliance that can do more than just rotisserie, a roaster oven could be a great way to not only cook a roast but also air-fry, grill, dehydrate, and toast a variety of foods.
-Ultimately, it depends on how much kitchen space you have to sacrifice, your budget, and what exactly you’re looking to get out of this device.
-While it's not an essential tool, it may be worth investing in if you find yourself preparing a lot of rotisserie chicken, beef, pork, or turkey.
+If you’re looking for an appliance that can do more than just rotisserie, a roaster oven could be a great way to not only cook a roast, but also air fry, grill, dehydrate, and toast a variety of foods.
+Ultimately, the device you choose depends on how much kitchen space you have to sacrifice, your budget, and the specific cooking functions you’re looking to get out of it.
+To aid your decision, we researched and tested options currently available on the market today.

 Here are the best rotisserie and roaster ovens.